chrisly42/mc68000-asm-plugin/README.md

 - New: Files in `include` directives can be referenced and renamed/refactored.
 - New: Code completion for local label definitions, suggesting undefined labels already referenced.
 - New: Added inspection suppression possibility and quickfix.
+- New: Added inspection for unresolved symbols, macros and labels.

 ### V0.5 (06-Aug-21)